ljarasunas2021/MMO/README.md

 - Skip dialogue: return
 - Toggle inventory: tab
 - Toggle map: M
+- Draw markers on map and compass: left-click on the map
+- Remove markers on map and compass: left-click on the marker (which is on the map)
+- Move around inventory items: drag-and-drop
 - Toggle quests: Q
+- Pause (client-side): P
+- Interact with target (i.e. talk to npc): left-click on target
+- Attack with left inventory item: left-click
+- Attack with right inventory item: right-click

 All controls should be registered by the Input Manager which can be found at `Edit > Project Settings > Input Manager`.

+## Networking

+This project uses the Mirror Networking Framework.
+This is a third party replacement for UNet, which Unity has stopped production of for a few years now.
+Mirror will come in the project, but it must be updated frequently (you can usually update it through the asset store).
+Be comfortable with the concepts of Mirror, since the majority of the scripts do use networking in some shape or form.
+The mmo will be run on a server, and any Chadwick student will be able to join the server.
+That being said, we do not plan to use that large of a server, and therefore certain aspects of the game, such as player movement, are client authoritative rather than server authoritative.

 ## Namespaces